CraigChaus/Sketchy-Mine-/docs/game-design.md

 ## Moderator

-Besides players, a moderator role is defined in the game, with this client being able to affect the parameters and state of the game.
+Besides players, a moderator role is defined in the game, with this client being able to affect the state of the game.

 ### State influence

-Moderators can (de)buff teams by temporarily increasing or decreasing a teams digging distance multiplier.
-Additionally, moderators can also kick teams for inappropriate behavior.

-### Parameter influence

-To influence the game logic itself, moderating users are able to edit the word bank available going forward, as well as the parameters revolving around the round duration, and level difficulty (distance).
+The moderator can send a warning message to a team as well as permanently ban a misbehaving player.
+Ofcourse this means making the whole team immediately stop playing since the team is disbanded when a player leaves the team.
+This is because there will be 2 players left which opposes the games team composition parameter.
+It is basically a blanket punishment to the whole team which is unfortunate.

 ## Spectators